joCode2022/AirBnB_clone/README.md

 ## Description :house:

-HolbertonBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
+HolbertonBnB represents a comprehensive web application that seamlessly combines database storage, a backend API, and a front-end interface, mirroring the functionality of AirBnB.
 The project currently only implements the back-end console.

 ## Classes :cl: